Wilhelmine Luise of Hesse-Darmstadt, Grand Duchess Natalia Alexeievna, Tsarevna of Russia

 Wilhelmine had seven siblings:

 Wilhelmine was brought up under the strict supervision of her mother Karoline, Landgravine of Hesse-Darmstadt, nicknamed “The Great Landgravine”.
-Karoline maintained friendly relationships with many scholars of the time including philosopher Johann Gottfried Herder, poet and writer Christoph Martin Wieland, and Johann Wolfgang von Goethe, perhaps the greatest German writer and poet.
+Karoline maintained friendly relationships with many scholars including philosopher Johann Gottfried Herder, poet and writer Christoph Martin Wieland, and Johann Wolfgang von Goethe, perhaps the greatest German writer and poet.
 In addition, Karoline was in contact with Friedrich II (the Great), King of Prussia, and was one of the few women he respected.
 Karoline assembled a significant library as reading was one of her favorite pastimes.
 Brought up in this intellectually stimulating atmosphere, Wilhelmine was considered to have an outstanding intellect, a strong character, and a passionate temperament.

 Catherine II (the Great) by Alexander Roslin, 1776; Credit – Wikipedia